Greek War of Independence: Cyprus

 On 9 June 1821, 3 ships sailed to Cyprus with Konstantinos Kanaris.
-They landed at Asprovrisi of Lapithou.
+They landed at Asprovrisi of Lapithiou.
 Kanaris brought with him papers from the Filiki Etaireia and the ships were welcomed with rapturous applause and patriotic cries from the local Greeks of the area, who helped Kanaris and the soldiers from Cyprus as much as they could.

 Kanaris brought with him to mainland Greece, Cypriots who created the "Column of Cypriots" («Φάλαγγα των Κυπρίων»), led by General Chatzipetros, which fought with extraordinary heroism in Greece.
 In total, over 1000 Cypriots fought in the War of Independence, many of whom died.
 At Missolonghi many were killed, and at the Battle of Athens in 1827, around 130 were killed.
 General Chatzipetros, showing military decorations declared "These were given to me by the heroism and braveness of the Column of Cypriots".
 In the National Library, there is a list of 580 names of Cypriots who fought in the War between 1821 and 1829.

 The Cypriot battalion brought with them their own distinctive war banner, consisting of a white flag with a large blue cross, and the words GREEK FLAG OF THE MOTHERLAND CYPRUS emblazoned in the top left corner.
 The flag was hoisted on a wooden mast, carved and pointed at the end to act as a lance in battle.
 It is currently stored at the National Historical Museum of Athens.